UbongJacob/netflix_clone_react_firebase_tailwind/README.md

 ### Credit and Acknowledgment

-This repo is a modified build of the Video linked below and was created to learn about HTML,CSS,jQuery and Bootstrap.
+This repo is a modified build of the Video linked below and was created to learn the technologies alreaddy listed above.
 Most Credits goes to the YouTube Channel linked below

 - [YouTube Video Link](https://youtu.be/ATz8wg6sg30)
 - [YouTube Channel Link](https://www.youtube.com/channel/UCmT9TwcIb_yAe7-Uqhn3fBA)